larsks/osp-5-6-ansible/osp-5-6-ha-upgrade.md

           when: neutron_agents_group|failed and item.rc == 0
           with_items: neutron_agents.results

+        # Delete additional neutron resources, if they exist.
         - name: check if other neutron resources exist
           command: crm_resource -q -r {{item}}
           with_items: